ehzawad/gregmat/readme.md

     >
     > conspicuous by one's absence - obviously not present in a place where one should be: **government members were conspicuous by their absence**

-    > - **EASILY SEEN**, clear, visible, standing out, noticeable, observable, discernible, perceptible, perceivable, detectable; OBVIOUS, manifest, evident, apparent, marked, pronounced, prominent, outstanding, patent, crystal clear, as clear as crystal; vivid, striking, dramatic, eye-catching, flagrant, ostentatious, overt, blatant, as plain as a pikestaff, staring one in the face, writ large, as plain as day; distinct, recognizable, distinguishable, unmistakable, inescapable; **informal** as plain as the nose on one's face, standing/ sticking out like a sore thumb, standing/sticking out a mile. **ANTONYMS** inconspicuous
+    > - **EASILY SEEN**, clear, visible, standing out, noticeable, observable, discernible, perceptible, perceivable, detectable; **OBVIOUS**, manifest, evident, apparent, marked, pronounced, prominent, outstanding, patent, crystal clear, as clear as crystal; vivid, striking, dramatic, eye-catching, flagrant, ostentatious, overt, blatant, as plain as a pikestaff, staring one in the face, writ large, as plain as day; distinct, recognizable, distinguishable, unmistakable, inescapable; **informal** as plain as the nose on one's face, standing/ sticking out like a sore thumb, standing/sticking out a mile. **ANTONYMS** inconspicuous

 - **cursory** - hasty and therefore not through or detailed